 For the first time, the University of Pittsburgh administered the gradSERU survey to all graduate and professional students at Pitt in 2017.
 The gradSERU survey is administered every other year alternating with the SERU survey.
-Detailed results of gradSERU are shared with deans and program/department chairs to identify areas for improvement.
+Detailed results of gradSERU are shared with deans and associate graduate deans to identify areas for improvement.

 SERU and GradSERU Mission

 Research-intensive universities share common goals and challenges.
 In the constant effort to improve institutional quality, much attention has been focused on faculty and their contribution to the three main purposes of these universities: 1) teaching and learning, 2) research and knowledge production, and 3) public service and economic engagement with the societies that give them life and purpose.
 The SERU Consortium attempts to focus on the student side of this tripartite mission.

 The SERU Consortium focuses on the undergraduate and graduate student experience at top-tier research-intensive universities via SERU Surveys of students that are online and census, other sources of institutional data, analysis, sharing of best practices, and collaborating on policy-relevant research and reports.
 The goal is to promote and enhance evidence-based management and provide a path for institutional self-improvement.

 This collaborative approach that includes sharing of data provides our member institutions with the following: